|GEM 21S® Contains a Powerful Growth Factor|

 6 to 36 months

 IMPORTANT SAFETY INFORMATION

 GEM 21S® Growth-factor Enhanced Matrix is intended for use by clinicians familiar with periodontal surgical grafting techniques.
-It should not be used in the presence of untreated acute infections or malignant neoplasm(s) at the surgical site, where intra-operative soft tissue coverage is not possible, where bone grafting is not advisable or in patients with a known hypersensitivity to one of its components.
+It should not be used in the presence of untreated acute infections or untreated malignant neoplasm(s) at the surgical site, where intra-operative soft tissue coverage is not possible, where bone grafting is not advisable or in patients with a known hypersensitivity to one of its components.
 It must not be injected systemically.

 View the package insert: U.S. Package Insert | Canadian Package Insert - English

 1 Li WW, Li WV.
 Therapeutic Angiogenesis: Using Growth Factors to Restore Circulation in Damaged Tissues.
 Contemporary Surgery – Supplement 2003; 19-25.

 2 Mariotti M, Maier J. Angiogenesis: An Overview.
 New Frontiers in Angiogenesis.
 2006 Forough R. Ed.
 Netherlands: Springer Verlag; 1-29.

 3 Hirschi KK, Rohovsky SA, et al. Endothelial cells modulate the proliferation of mural cell precursors via platelet-derived growth factor-BB and heterotypic cell contact.
 Circ.
 Res.
 1999, 84:298-305.